Lucyjpjones/lj-fscr/testing.md

     - Add a number count onto the bag icon so I can easily see how many items are in my bag
     - Ability to autofill address by entering postcode
     - "Can I not access the blog is I'm not registered"
-        - Added an error message response for users not logged in trying to access blog and forum.
+        - Added an info toast message for users not logged in trying to access the blog or forum.
 - Project posted on Slack, asking for feedback from fellow students.

 ## [&#8679;](#testing)